-The Single Euro Payments Area (SEPA) currently consists of 36 countries, amongst them all 27 EU member states.
+The Single Euro Payments Area (SEPA) currently consists of 41 countries, among them all 27 EU member states.
 SEPA's goal is to unify cashless payments in Euro amongst those within the area.
 A SEPA transfer works the same way as a domestic transfer.
 The country doesn't need to have EUR as a currency to take part in SEPA, as long as the transfer is done in EUR.

-As of 2024, the following countries are part of SEPA:
+As of October 2025, the following countries are part of SEPA:

 Andorra